tsinshun/PDPR/README.md

-# this matlab code is used for generating a JWST wavefront
+# this matlab code is used for simulating and solving phase diversity phase retrieval problem